petrstepanov/geantguide/README.md

 exit
 ```

 There is no easy way to check out this repository in Fedora 8 since its Git version does not support SSL.
-Therefore, find a way to download the archive and move it to the Fedora 8 computer
+Therefore, find a way to copy the source code to your Fedora 8 computer under `~/Development/geantguide`.
+To build and run the simulation execute:

 ```
-cd geantguide
+cd ~/Development/geantguide
+make
+./gbcal-int
 ```